Gun Crimes Defense Lawyers in Atlanta

 Does my employer have the right to search my vehicle for a firearm?

-A: Employers cannot legally search your vehicle as long as you hold a valid license to carry a weapon.
-If the vehicle belongs to someone else or your employer, then you may be subject to employer searchers.
+Employers cannot legally search your vehicle as long as you hold a valid license to carry a weapon.
+If the vehicle belongs to someone else or your employer, then you may be subject to employer searches.

 Since there are numerous elements to Georgia’s gun laws, it is crucial that anyone with questions, comments, or concerns, seek the aid of an attorney who is experienced in gun-related matters.
-At Abt Law Firm, LLC, our experienced Atlanta gun crime defense attorney is dedicated to protecting the rights of anyone who is accused of committing a gun-related crime.
+At The Abt Law Firm, LLC, our experienced Atlanta gun crime defense attorneys are dedicated to protecting the rights of anyone who is accused of committing a gun-related crime.

-We have over 24 years of experience helping people accused of gun crimes in Georgia.
-We have successfully handled over 2,500 cases and over 100 jury trials.
-We are equipped to help you get the best possible results for your case.
-The complexities to Georgia’s gun laws are many, and it is always best to get the legal guidance that will make a difference.
+The complexities of Georgia’s gun laws are many, and it is always best to get the legal guidance that will make a difference.